 Additional terminal capacity will be essential to handle the forecast increase in passenger numbers whilst maintaining comfort and convenience levels.
 Planning permission exists for an extension at the western end of the existing building which would meet short term needs.
-In the medium and longer term, however, significant further extension will be required.
+By the mid-2020s it is likely that further significant extension of the terminal will be required once passenger numbers exceeds 6 mppa.
+However, the exact timescales will be dependent on future agreements with airline operators.